BetMGM bonus code CBSSPORTS: Get $150 in bonus bets for Chiefs vs. Chargers NFL betting on Friday

 Best Chiefs vs. Chargers NFL bets

-The Chargers "host" the Chiefs on Friday in each team's first game of 2025.
-We highlight the word "host" here, as this game is in Brazil, but Los Angeles is the designated home team.
-It's the second year in a row Sao Paulo has hosted a Week 1 game, as Philadelphia beat Green Bay last year.
+The Chargers are the "home" team in this one, but who knows what the crowd will look like come kickoff.
+This is the second NFL game in Brazil after the Eagles and Packers played there in Week 1 last season.

-Both teams made the postseason last year, with Kansas City going 15-2 before losing in the Super Bowl and Los Angeles making the playoffs under new head coach Jim Harbaugh before falling to Houston in the opening round.
-Kansas City has the same central cast of characters, including the recently engaged Travis Kelce, while Los Angeles returns star quarterback Justin Herbert but revamped its offense with first-round running back Omarion Hampton, veteran back Najee Harris and a reunion with receiver Keenan Allen, who spent 2024 in Chicago.
+Both teams are coming off playoff appearances and are expected to be contenders again in 2025.
+The Chiefs made the Super Bowl after a 15-2 regular season but fell to the Eagles in the final game of the season.
+The Chargers surged under new head coach Jim Harbaugh and made the playoffs, but they lost to the Texans in the first round.
+The Chiefs look largely the same as last year, though Travis Kelce is now notably engaged to, rather than dating, Taylor Swift, while the Chargers overhauled their offensive skill group.
+The team drafted Omarion Hampton in the first round and signed Najee Harris while also reuniting with Keenan Allen after he spent 2024 in Chicago.

-The SportsLine Projection Model, which simulates every NFL game 10,000 times, sees value in backing the Chargers as they win in 45% of simulations at +142 odds.
+Kansas City is a 3-point favorite in the NFL odds at BetMGM, while the over/under for total points scored is 47.5.
+The SportsLine Projection Model, which simulates every NFL game 10,000 times, sees value in backing the Chargers as they win in 46% of simulations at +143 odds.

 Wager on Chiefs-Chargers and all Week 1 NFL games at BetMGM here: